utah-cs4470-sp23/class/hw12/README.md

 Moreover, arrays are pretty big, so copying them needlessly is a waste.

+# Extra challenges

+There's no extra credit on this assignment, but if you found it interesting, here are some more fun optimizations we decided not to assign.

+It's not too hard to replace a sequence of RSP changes with a single one.
+For example, you might fold this:

+    add rsp, 8
+    add rsp, 8
+    add rsp, 24
+    sub rsp, 24

+into just this:

+    add rsp, 16

+This should lead to speedups of 5% on code that does a lot of array indexing or function calls, and general speedups of about 1% on most code.

+You can also detect the pattern `x % 2 == 0` and optimize that specifically into something like `! (x & 1)`.
+Real compilers have hundreds of patterns like this that address specific common code patterns.

+A more complicated version of the above optimization is to replace integer division and modulus by powers of two with shifts right and bitwise ands.
+What's hard about this is that integer division rounds *to zero* while shifts right rounds *down*.
+So for negative numbers, they round in opposite directions.
+You can do some bit tricks to correct for this, and it's totally worth it because divison and modulus are very slow (20-30 cycles!).
+But if you try this, be very careful to test negative numbers, powers of two, `INT_MIN` and `0`.

-(Let me add: we could take this optimization further, doing something similar for tuple indexing like `i{0}`, nested tuple indexing like `i{0}{1}` or even indexing into an array index like `a[10, 12]{0}`.
-All of these operations just move it in and out of containers, so if we track addresses carefully, we can avoid most copies.
-You're free to try implementing it if you'd like; it's an important optimization in many compilers, called SROA in LLVM.)
+Finally, we could take the array indexing optimization much further, extending it to opimize tuple indexing like `i{0}`, nested tuple indexing like `i{0}{1}` or even tuple indexing into an array index like `a[10, 12]{0}`.
+All of these operations just move it in and out of containers, so in all these cases, instead of copying data to the stop of the stack, we can just carefullly track where it actually is.

+One place to start implementing this is modify each of your `cg_xxx_expr` functions to return the amount of bytes allocated and the offset from `rsp` where the result is located.
+To begin with, all existing functions should return the size of the return type as the number of bytes allocated and `0` as the offset from RSP.
+Then local variable references can output no instructions and just return a new offset from RSP, and tuple indexes can adjust the offset instead of outputing instructions.
+In general, this optimization can be taken very far; in LLVM, the SROA pass does something like this.